-Effect of model adaption.
-To demonstrate the long-term performance of RFbook and to emphasize the necessity of model adaptation.
-The evaluation involved 100 books, each initially trained on the dataset from the first session (called S1) and subsequently tested on all six sessions.
+Effect of Model Adaption: To demonstrate the long-term performance of RFbook and to emphasize the necessity of model adaptation.
+The evaluation involved 100 books, each initially trained on the data set from the first session (called S1) and subsequently tested on all six sessions.
 Each book receives 100 tests per session.
-Figure 13 illustrates the results obtained by averaging data collected from 50 books, with and without model adaptation.
+Fig. 21 illustrates the results obtained by averaging data collected from 50 books, with and without model adaptation.

 When model adaptation is not employed, the FNR increases from 2.7% to 5.2% as shown in Fig. 22(a).
-In contrast, by implementing model adjustments, the average FPR remained at approximately 1.8% Fig. 22(b) even after 20 days.
+In contrast, by implementing model adjustments, the average FPR remained at approximately 1.8% even after 20 days as shown in Fig. 22(b).